nhgritctran/PheTK/README.md

 It is recommended to run the demo example above and have a look at the example cohort and phecode counts file to be familiar with the input data format.
 The example files should be generated in users' current working directory.

-PheWAS class is instantiated with paths to csv files of cohort data and phecode counts data, in addition to other parameters as shown in the examples below.
+PheWAS class is instantiated with paths to csv/tsv files of cohort data and phecode counts data, in addition to other parameters as shown in the examples below.
 It can be used in both Linux command line interface (CLI) and any Python environment, e.g., Jupyter Notebook/Lab.